YashHarale/Maptyy/README.md

 Maptyy is an javascript project using which we can mark our workouts (mainly running and cycling) on the map and thereby store our workouts in local storage.
 It interacts with leaflet library and thereby display maps.
 This app is created with the help of tools such as Parcel (for bundling), NPM(as package manager), Vanilla javascript, Html and Css.
-It is deployed on netlify with continous integration.
+It is deployed on Netlify with continous integration.
+The API used for map is Leaflet.

 ## Features

-- Add mark icon on maps for workout location
+- Add mark icon on maps for workout location.
 - Workout data gets stored in the local storage
 - We can Delete all workout data.
 - After clicking on the workout sections, location on maps get revealed